teeyohan/DAAL-main/README.md

 - CVC-ClinicDB: https://polyp.grand-challenge.org/CVCClinicDB/

-, and place them in the "DAAL-main/data/" directory.
+, and place it in the "DAAL-main/data/" directory.

 ## Training and evaluation
 For training and evaluation, use the following script: